Frederick Hammersley (born 1824): Inspector of Gymnasia

 After completing the course of gymnastics at Oxford Hammersley was offered the recently created rank of Superintendent of Gymnasia, to be based at the newly established School of Gymnastics in the Wellington Lines at Aldershot.
 Before accepting the position Hammersley wrote to his father for advice, to which his father answered in the negative, advising his son that he should not be tempted by the offer of an "easy berth" in accepting a position "hardly fit for a gentleman, much less an officer, who aspires to military distinction."
 Hammersley, described as "a man of outstanding ability" and a "practical athlete with one of the finest physical developments I have ever seen" disregarded his father's advice and accepted the offer.
 Through his efforts and dedication to improving the physical fitness of the British soldier, gymnastics training in the Army was successfully established.
 In 1866 Hammersley became the first Chairman of the Amateur Athletic Club, which in 1880 became the Amateur Athletic Association.

 Members of the AGS were based at the newly built military gymnasiums (the first, the Cranbrook Gymnasium, was built at Aldershot in 1861) where they instructed soldiers in the new physical training techniques.
-Other members of the AGS joined Army units where they instructed soldiers in fencing, gymnastics and other elements of physical training in addition to organisimg recreational sporting activities.
+Other members of the AGS joined Army units where they instructed soldiers in fencing, gymnastics and other elements of physical training in addition to organising recreational sporting activities.
 As a result of the new exercise regime the sickness and mortality rates in the British Army decreased and the reforms were approved in the 1864 Report on Gymnastic Instruction in the Army.